 Impactful First Impression

-In an impactful first impression, the reviewer expects to learn the objective of your proposal that is described in clear and concise writing along with sufficient data that manage to project the potential of your idea and its contribution to the relevant field, as well as determining your own capabilities of conducting and sustaining the research through the research plan you provide in your grant application.
+In an impactful first impression, the reviewer expects to learn the objective of your proposal that is described in clear and concise writing along with sufficient data that manage to project the potential of your idea and its contribution to the relevant field, as well as determine your own capabilities of conducting and sustaining the research through the research plan you provide in your grant application.

 The characteristics that the reviewer attributes to the good proposal are also depended on the aspects contributing to the first impression of the grant application.
 The well-organized, communicative, and self-explanatory project documents are considered as good proposals.
-Your application material should be able to explain your objective, your approach, and commitment to achieve that objective, and your field knowledge revealed by your plan in accordance with the budget.
+Your application material should be able to explain your objective, your approach, and your commitment to achieve that objective, and your field knowledge revealed by your plan in accordance with the budget.
 If your project proposal manages to captivate the reviewer’s attention and interest through insightful initial data, your grant will get its first approval on the grounds of a good proposal.

 The people comprising the peer review panels and committees are called the academic power group for another reason too.
 All of them have multiple years of experience and 8 to 10 successful grant applications making a collective worth of substantial amount.
 When they come across a project promising proverbial moon and stars, they reject it at first glance.
 Proposals that are too ambitious and far-fetching in their reach and give the impression of overestimation or impracticality hurt your chances as well as credibility like nothing else.
 Be as reasonable and realistic as possible because if you do get the grant, you will be legally bound to deliver upon your every word.

-The Comprehensive Budget Guide that the NIH provided to align your funding requests is perhaps the only section of the grant application process that both the reviewer and the applicant give equal proportions of check and time to.
+The Comprehensive Budget Guide that the NIH provided to align your funding requests is perhaps the only section of the grant application process that which both the reviewer and the applicant give equal proportions of check and time to.
 One look at the relevant section can determine if your proposal is slacking, meeting, or overpassing the particular budget requirements and hence, gets rejected or accepted.
 Develop and plan your project in absolute compliance with preset funding allocations in order to save both the parties’ time and trouble.

 The sixth factor that the reviewer employs to evaluate your proposal’s feasibility is the availability of your research resources in terms of program director’s or principal investigator’s (PD/PI) qualification and your institution’s support.
 Make sure to sufficiently demonstrate your existing resources by listing down equipment, laboratory space, or any of the research related possession your inventory consists of.